chinapedia/wikipedia.abstract.en/Page/Carbon_monoxide.md

 Atmospheric presence

-Carbon_Monoxide.ogv, Africa, and the Atlantic Ocean in this animation points to high levels of carbon monoxide on September 30, 2005.]]
-Carbon_Monoxide_concentrations_in_spring..jpg
+, Africa, and the Atlantic Ocean in this animation points to high levels of carbon monoxide on September 30, 2005.]]

 Carbon monoxide (CO) is present in small amounts (about 80 ppb) in the Earth's atmosphere.
 About half of the carbon monoxide in Earth's atmosphere is from the burning of fossil fuels and biomass (such as forest and bushfires).[52]
 Most of the rest of carbon monoxide comes from chemical reactions with organic compounds emitted by human activities and plants.
 Small amounts are also emitted from the ocean, and from geological activity because carbon monoxide occurs dissolved in molten volcanic rock at high pressures in the Earth's mantle.[53]
 Because natural sources of carbon monoxide are so variable from year to year, it is difficult to accurately measure natural emissions of the gas.